andrewpillar/site/_posts/programming/working-with-sql-relations-in-go-part-1.md

     }

 Not as simple as `Index`, but get's the job done.
-To finish, let's implement a funcion to register the routes.
+To finish, let's implement a function to register the routes.

     // category/handler.go
     import (